vied12/nsfw/README.md

 # Neukölln Service for Feinstaub Warning (NSFW)
 *Berlin, July 2016*

-We are collecting the daily reports from [Umwelt Bundesamt](https://www.umweltbundesamt.de/en/data/current-concentrations-of-air-pollutants-in-germany) stations measuring air quality network in Germany and give you the possibility to follow some of them by receiving alerts.
+We are collecting the daily reports from [Umwelt Bundesamt](https://www.umweltbundesamt.de/en/data/current-concentrations-of-air-pollutants-in-germany) stations measuring air quality in Germany and give you the possibility to follow some of them by receiving alerts.

 http://nsfw.fahrradfreundliches-neukoelln.de